Virtual brand workshops: 6 secrets of success

 Virtual brand strategy training

-In addition to virtual brand strategy projects, we fast-tracked the design and development of our own online marketing training platform: brandgym-academy.com, as I described in an email to brandgym blog subscribers last week.
-We officially launch the Mastering Brand Growth program in a couple of week, but you can have an advanced look here.
+In addition to virtual brand strategy projects, we fast-tracked the design and development of our own online marketing training platform: brandgym-academy.com.
+We launched the Mastering Brand Growth program in February 2020 and we’ve now had over 250 people take one of our programs.

 In this post, I pull out some key learning from the year of working virtually, including research we did with 100+ marketing directors on the impact of the Covid crisis on brand strategy back in April 2020.